 The Fiscal Sustainability Plan process identified two park improvements that will increase recreational amenities for residents, reduce ongoing operating costs and generate additional ongoing revenue for Novato.
-These facilities, funded by Measure F in conjunction with several other sources, include a bocce ball facility at the Margaret Todd Senior Center and a synthetic turf sports field to replace an existing grass field.
-Both facilities are planned as part of the Hill Recreation Area master planning process that is currently underway.
+These facilities, funded by Measure F in conjunction with several other sources, include major improvements to the Hill Recreation area adjacent to the Margaret Todd Senior Center.
+Among the improvements are adding bocce ball and pickle ball courts, a synthetic turf sports field, upgrading parking, and ADA accessibility improvements.
 The synthetic turf sports field will replace one existing athletic field and will reduce watering and maintenance and increase the year-round availability of the field.
-A variety of parking and ADA improvements are also envisioned at the Hill Recreation area site to complement the master plan.
-Overall, the improvements at Hill are anticipated to make the facility more usable for the community year-round and generate additional revenue and maintenance cost-savings.
+The improvements at Hill are anticipated to make the facility more usable for the community year-round and generate additional revenue and maintenance cost-savings.